tower and oaks

 Annual Spring Concert

-UT OLLI hosts an annual spring concert on March 19th, 2024 with performances by student musicians of the University of Texas at Austin Butler School of Music (BSOM) at Bates Recital Hall.
+UT OLLI will host an annual spring concert with performances by student musicians of the University of Texas at Austin Butler School of Music (BSOM) at Bates Recital Hall.
 A reception follows at the Thompson Conference Center.

 WHY UT OLLI IS FOR YOU